bobistefxA54/RiskManager/README.md

 ![image](https://github.com/bobistefxA54/RiskManager/assets/157811229/21b38887-2227-4177-9fd9-b3228fc73ed2)

 ### Step 3
-Click on "New" and choose a name for the bot
+Click on "New" to create a new bot and choose a name for it
 ![image](https://github.com/bobistefxA54/RiskManager/assets/157811229/252ee33c-3c7b-4ce7-82e9-d5b39696906b)

 ### Step 4
-Click on the tab below the bot's name and at the bottom of the screen you will be able to enter how much you wish to risk per position
+Click on the tab below the newly created bot's name and at the bottom of the screen you will be able to input the percentage of your account that you wish to risk on each position
 ![image](https://github.com/bobistefxA54/RiskManager/assets/157811229/8ac38259-3d23-4786-bcff-16cb4732fe23)

 ### Step 5